AdobeDocs/workfront.en/help/reports-and-dashboards/reports/using-built-in-reports/built-in-status-icons-views.md

   </tr>
   <tr>
    <td role="rowheader">Access level configurations*</td>
-   <td> <p>Edit access to Filters, Views, Groupings</p> <p>Edit access to Reports,&nbsp;Dashboards, Calendars to add columns to a report</p> <p>Note: If you still don't have access, ask your <em>Workfront administrator</em> if they set additional restrictions in your access level.
-For information on how a <em>Workfront administrator</em> can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
+   <td> <p>Edit access to Filters, Views, Groupings</p> <p>Edit access to Reports,&nbsp;Dashboards, Calendars to add columns to a report</p> <p>Note: If you still don't have access, ask your <span>Workfront administrator</span> if they set additional restrictions in your access level.
+For information on how a <span>Workfront administrator</span> can modify your access level, see <a href="../../../administration-and-setup/add-users/configure-and-grant-access/create-modify-access-levels.md" class="MCXref xref">Create or modify custom access levels</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Object permissions</td>